What to Do with Stale Sourdough Bread: Recipes and Ideas

 - Cheese / Charcuterie Board Star: Slice your fresh loaf and serve it alongside your favourite cheeses, cured meats, olives, and chutneys.
 It's the perfect vehicle for all those delicious flavours.

-Creative Uses for Stale Sourdough Bread
+Recipes Using Stale Sourdough Bread

 - Homemade Croutons: Cube stale bread.
 For oven croutons, toss with olive oil, salt, pepper, garlic powder, and herbs (oregano/rosemary work well).
 Bake at 180°C/350°F until golden and crunchy.
 For a quicker version, pan-fry the oiled cubes in a skillet over medium heat, tossing frequently until crisp.